ZhepeiWang/Root-Finder/README.md

 # Interface

-Only two functions below is needed.
+Only two functions below are needed.

 __Roots Finding Function__: